IgniteUI/igniteui-docfx/en/components/bulletgraph.md

 The features of the bullet graph include configurable orientation and direction, configurable visual elements, and more.
 The control has also a built-in support for animated transitions.

 ### Dependencies
+When installing the gauges package, the core package must also be installed.

+**npm install ignite-angular-gauges, ignite-angular-core**

 The bullet graph is exported as an `NgModule`, you need to import the _IgxBulletGraphModule_ inside your `AppModule`:

 ```typescript